 Our Replicator uses PLA plastic, and there are a large variety of colours available (download a job form for details).
-Experimental materials such as wood, brick and nylon are also available.

 You are limited to the build area of the Replicator maximum build size of 24L x 14W x 15H cm.

 The 3D print service operates as ‘first come, first served’ and can depend on the size of the waiting list.
 We may be able to print your design within a day or two, or it could take longer than a week.
 Completed prints can be collected, once notified, from the Library's front counter.
 Payment is due on collection.

 It's recommended to use a program like Netfabb to clean up your .STL files before sending them (files from Thingiverse are usually fine without this).

 If you choose to paint your build, it's recommended to use acrylic paints on the PLA surface, although enamel hobby paint has also been used successfully, Makerbot have released a handy painting guide as well.